aoliverg/LanguageToolLocal/README.md

 # LanguageToolLocal
 Easy-to-run local version of LanguageTool
+Now available for Mac seamlessly.

 ## How to download and run the server

-1. Download the zip file in the last release:[https://github.com/aoliverg/LanguageToolLocal/releases/tag/v.6.6]
+1. Download the zip file in the last release:[https://github.com/aoliverg/LanguageToolLocal/releases/tag/v.6.6] (available for Windows and Mac (-Mac.zip)).
+For Linux download the Windows version.
 2. Unzip it in any folder of your computer
-3. In Windows double-clic in startserver.bat; In Linux or Mac write in terminal `./startserver.sh`
+3. In Windows double-clic in startserver.bat; in Mac double clic in startserver.command; in Linux or Mac write in terminal `./startserver.sh` (give permissions with chmod +x)
-4. In Linux and Mac you need to have java installed; in Windows, the required java version is distributed in the zip and you don't need to install anything.
+4. In Linux you need to have java installed; in Windows and Mac, the required java version is distributed in the zip and you don't need to install anything.

 ## How to configure the Google Chrome plugin
+0. If you don't have the plugin installed go to languagetool.org to install it.
+Firefox instructions are almost the same.
 1. Open the LanguageTool plugin in Chrome and select Settings.
 2. Go to advanced settings (only for professional users).
 3. Select Language tool server - Local server (localhost)
 4. Save the configuration
 5. Now you have Language tools running in your browser

-## How to run language tool in startup in Windows
+## How to run language tool in startup in Windows and Mac

 To make LanguageTool start automatically every time you turn on your computer, follow these simple steps: